 All about the brand settings

-💡 Before you set the brand settings, make sure your Brand Kit is set up for your workspace.
+💡 To save time and stay consistent, we recommend using a Brand Kit.
 With a Brand Kit, you manage your brand centrally, ensuring all Foleon Docs are automatically on-brand.

 Screenshot 2023-04-17 at 09.24.43